Oklahomawhore/WZDropDownView/Readme.md

 ## Installation

+git clone this repository.

-Drag WZDropDownView.h and WZDropDownView.m into your project.
+Drag WZDropDownView Folder into your project.

 import custom arrow with the name "arrowdown.png" or use the one in this repository(that is not good-looking)